 How to Protect Your Investment After Revision

 Good oral hygiene protects your investment.
 Brush twice daily, floss around implants carefully, and use antimicrobial rinses as directed.
-Regular professional cleanings catch problems early, before they threaten your restoration.
+Regular professional cleanings catch problems early.

 Medical Conditions That Impact Healing